UDES-Universidad/DragonScript/ds_modules/webapp/docs.md

 Create a new [Google App Script standalone](https://developers.google.com/apps-script/guides/standalone).

-Use DrangoScript manager to create a new project: `node manager.js startproject`.
+Use DrangoScript manager to create a new project: `node ds-manager.js startproject`.

 When the manager ask you for the modules that it will use write: webapp.

-Execute `node ./manager.js app -pull`.
+Execute `node ./ds-manager.js app -pull`.

-In the DragonExample directory inner your project directory create two files: __views.ts__ and __urls.ts__.
+In the DragonExample directory inner your project directory create two files: __https.ts__ and __urls.ts__.

 ### Project structure